unbit/uwsgi.it/CustomDistros.md

 There are a bunch of ways to do it, but first you need to know about a couple of tunings you need to do on images.

-The following 2 directories must exist in the distro root:
+The following 2 directories must exist in the distro root (yes yes, they could be automatically created, but manually managing it ensure you do not use unchecked dirs as rootfs):

 ```
 /.old_root